 When can I start night potty training?

-Nighttime potty training can typically take longer to achieve.
+Nighttime potty training can typically take longer to achieve because children are still developing bladder control.
 Consider waiting until your child can reliably use the potty during the day before trying to master night potty training.

-The potty training process can be challenging and timing differs with each child.
+The potty training process can be challenging, and timing differs with each child.
 Take it one day at a time and know there will be setbacks along the way.
-However, remember to exercise patience throughout the process.
-With time, your child will get the hang of it!
+By working in tandem with your childcare program and exercising patience throughout the process, your child will get the hang of it!